Super Rugby: Crusaders cling on to take down Blues in opener

 But as they generally do, the Crusaders hit back straight away via Mataele before the Blues threatened a grandstand finish when halfback Augustine Pulu went over.

 Loose forward Ioane, celebrating his 50th game for the Blues, was a standout and appeared to want to get his side home by himself such was his impact.
-And when Tuungafasi and fellow All Black Karl Tu'inukuafe joined the fray on 50 minutes as the Blues laid siege to the Crusaders' line, the momentum shifted considerably.
+And when Tuungafasi and fellow All Black Karl Tu'inukuafe joined the fray on 50 minutes as the Blues laid siege to the Crusaders' line, the momentum shifted considerably and the returning Ma'a Nonu, who played a full 80 minutes, had a big part to play in it.

-By this stage the crowd had found their voice and it was all the visitors could do to stay in the game as their previously impregnable defence started leaking tackles and then tries.
+For MacDonald, there is frustration but also signs that this team is on the right track against a side who have lost just three games under Robertson.
+This was the Crusaders' 16th consecutive victory; a record-equalling performance.

-The returning Ma'a Nonu played a full 80 minutes and should be pleased with his performance; a typically blockbusting one which included a run over the top of Richie Mo'unga and a bone-shaking tackle on Jordan Taufua.
+"That's a good pack – that Crusaders pack has led them to two titles in two years and they showed that tonight," MacDonald said.
+"They were put under pressure at scrum time and then they responded – that's why they're the defending champions."

 Crusaders 24 (Manasa Mataele 2 tries; 2 penalty tries)